propernounco/pn_base_wp_theme/readme.md

   animation-delay: .6s;
 }
 ```

+#### Bounce
+Add a bounce to any element by adding the bounce class.

 ### Grid System
 WP Barebones includes an easy to use grid system that has a similar usage to that of the Bootstrap grid stystem.
 The main difference is that this grid system is built in CSS Grid as opposed to using floats or flex box.